kieran168/Hwk-7/Lab7.md

     ##    1   920  1610

-Our Random Forest model gives us a correct prediction rate within the test data of 85.6% but it also gives us some clearer insight into the variables that are important to the accuracy of the model.
+Our Random Forest model gives us a correct prediction rate within the test data of 85.6% and it provides us some clearer insight into the variables that are important to the accuracy of the model.
 We can see from both the Mean Accuracy Decrease and the Mean Gini Decrease that age, the education variables and the race variables are important to the